kavezo/ZipZap/README.md

 on the real server, though, so you'll have to transfer it back if you still want to play it on your device.

 #### The standalone way
-If you have trouble getting the server running and you're on Windows 64-bit, run transferUserData.bat (have not tested this on Windows 32-bit).
+If you have trouble getting the server running and you're on Windows, delete the data/user folder and run transferUserData.bat.
 If you're not on Windows and have Python, you can run `pip install -r requirements.txt` and then `python transferUserData.py`.

 #### The old way